Associate Director of Advocacy & Strategy

 Co-Founder & Co-Director

 Jaya co-leads WJP, including organizational strategy, development, programs and partnership work.
 From 2004-2015, Jaya worked at the Correctional Association of New York’s Women in Prison Project where she helped manage the Project, including leading coalition-building and organizing efforts, policy advocacy, and prison monitoring visits.
-Jaya has helped lead several successful policy campaigns, including for New York State laws that ban the shackling of pregnant women who are incarcerated and establish alternative sentencing guidelines for criminalized DV survivors.
+Jaya has helped lead several successful policy campaigns, including for New York State laws that ban the shackling of pregnant women who are incarcerated and establish alternative sentencing guidelines for survivors of abuse.
 Jaya also previously worked at the NOW Legal Defense and Education Fund, and the Center for Women Policy Studies.
 She holds a J.D. from the Benjamin N. Cardozo School of Law and a BSFS from Georgetown University.

 Sharon is the Executive Director of the Women’s Community Justice Association (WCJA), a gender-specific, trauma-informed, advocacy-for-justice agency that uplifts and amplifies the voices of women who are experts through their life experiences and efforts.
 Prior to joining WCJA and leading the BEYONDrosies2020 campaign, Sharon was the Program Director of a temporary residence for women who are formerly incarcerated at the Women’s Prison Association.
 She has worked in a range of direct service fields including reentry, domestic violence, homelessness, mental health and substance abuse.
 She has also worked on policy advocacy efforts and was a leader in the successful 10-year campaign to pass NY’s Domestic Violence Survivors Justice Act in 2019.
 Sharon is a minister, motivational speaker, adjunct lecturer, consultant, and therapist.
 She also serves as an advisory member of the Survivor’s Justice Project, the co-lead of the Bedford Hills project, a strategic consultant to the Women & Justice Project, and a co-founder of the Justice for Women Task Force.
 In her presentations, Sharon draws upon her expertise as a licensed social worker, survivor of violence, and survivor of 11 years of incarceration.
 She holds a master’s degree in Social Work from Lehman College, a bachelor’s degree in Social Work and Criminal Justice from City University of New York where she was a Thomas W. Smith Fellow, and an Associate’s Degree in Liberal Arts from Marymount Manhattan College.
 Sharon is the recipient of numerous awards and honors, including the 2017 Frank & Lisina Hoch Award for Social Justice Advocacy and Activism, and the 2019 Leadership Award for her advocacy to pass the Domestic Violence Survivor’s Justice Act.